ASME Plant Inspector Level 1

 Our ASME Level 1 plant inspector foundation course provides delegates with the basic skills required to demonstrate their abilities as a plant inspector.“Gives a super introduction to plant inspection.
 Filled in the gaps in my plant inspection knowledge and I learned more than I imagined.”
 Craig Bisset, CAN, ASME Level 1, 2016

-Rather than focusing solely on ASME codes, Edif ERA’s ASME Plant Inspector Certificate Programme (PICP) references a broad selection of multi-national inspection codes, resulting in a course that covers a wide range of international inspection practices used for various equipment items and encompassing a range of technical opinions.
+Rather than focusing solely on ASME codes, RINA Consulting's (previously Edif ERA) ASME Plant Inspector Certificate Programme (PICP) references a broad selection of multi-national inspection codes, resulting in a course that covers a wide range of international inspection practices used for various equipment items and encompassing a range of technical opinions.
 The course is both suitable for those wishing to start a career in specialised plant inspection involving further ASME and API qualifications and those wishing to move into plant inspection from another discipline such as non-destructive testing.
 Delegates gain extensive technical knowledge on inspection principles, frequencies, equipment damage mechanisms and the types and techniques of inspection; they are able to use basic code calculations employed by the oil, petrochemical and process industries and become knowledgeable in inspection plans and written schemes of examination.
 Delegates are able to carry out practical inspections and write narrative technical descriptions.

 The ASME Plant Inspector Certificate Programme consists of three levels:

 - ASME Plant Inspector Level 2 – (Senior) Plant Inspector

 - ASME Plant Inspector Level 3 – Technical Authority.